 If your solicitor cannot trace your former employer where you were negligently exposed to asbestos, then the law allows you to seek compensation under the Diffuse Mesothelioma Payment Scheme 2014 which was brought into force to ensure that you can claim the full amount owed to you.
 However, this method of claim is the final option for you and requires evidence showing that you took every step possible to trace a former employer and their insurance company.

 We have a team of expert industrial disease lawyers with many years’ experience handling industrial disease claims and a track record in claiming compensation for people suffering with mesothelioma and other asbestos-related illnesses.

 Our lawyers are approachable, friendly and sympathetic, making the process of seeking compensation simpler and less confusing.

-If you have been diagnosed with mesothelioma, or are suffering with symptoms which you think are related to the disease, you can get in touch with us for a free, initial appointment.
+If you have been diagnosed with mesothelioma, or are suffering with symptoms which you think are related to the disease, get in touch with us.
 There are a number of funding options available to you, including no win, no fee arrangements.

 As the seasons change, so does the weather, and with it comes a variety of challenges.
 Windy weather, in particular, can pose unique risks that we may not always consider.
 In this blog we will discuss five potential hazards associated with windy...

 - Louise Griffiths